 11 Days of November

 Nov.
-1: To improve the flavor of meat gravy, add the water in which potatoes have been boiled.
+1: It’s All Gravy—To improve the flavor of meat gravy, add the water in which potatoes have been boiled.
 If the water contains salt, do not add salt to the gravy.

 Nov.
 3: Cliché Day—Call it a day!
 It’s a good time to remember to let sleeping dogs lie and that it takes two to tango.
 Though easier said than done, it’s better late than never.